Get alerts of updates about «Risk groups and their relatives»

 - solid organ transplant

-- hematologic cancer in the last five years
+- haematologic cancer in the last five years

 - other active cancer, ongoing or recently completed treatment for cancer (especially immunosuppressive therapy, radiotherapy targeted at the lungs or chemotherapy).

-- neurological or muscular disease with impaired coughing strength or lung function (e.g. ALS, cerebral palsy, Down's Syndrome)
+- neurological or muscular disease with impaired coughing strength or lung function (e.g. ALS and cerebral palsy)

 - chronic kidney disease and renal failure